datadryad/dryad-app/documentation/dryad_install.md

-# Dash2 installation (v0.0.1)
+# Dryad installation (v0.0.2)

-The Dash2 application is made of a number of parts intended to keep it more flexible and to separate concerns so that parts can be replaced with new metadata and other engines to customize it.
+The Dryad application is made of a number of parts intended to keep it more flexible and to separate concerns so that parts can be replaced with new metadata and other engines to customize it.
 Some basic information about the project and architechiture is available at [the Dash Website](https://dash.ucop.edu/stash/about), but this document focuses on getting Dash up and running for development.

 ## The ingredients

 You'll need the following parts installed and configured on a (local) UI development server to do development on the full UI application.
 Don't worry, there are more detailed installation instructions in other sections below and this is meant to give an overview of the larger dependencies to configure.

 - (Recommended) A ruby version manager such as [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/)
-- The [bare dashv2 application](https://github.com/CDLUC3/dashv2) cloned from github
+- The [bare Drayd application](https://github.com/CDL-Dryad/dryad) cloned from github
-- The [stash](https://github.com/CDLUC3/stash) repository cloned from github
+- The [stash](https://github.com/CDL-Dryad/stash) repository cloned from github
-- A separate directory of configuration files called *dash2-config* which you can start by cloning [dash2-config-example](https://github.com/CDLUC3/dash2-config-example) and modifying to fit your settings.
+- A separate directory of configuration files called *dryad-config* which you can start by cloning [dryad-config-example](https://github.com/CDL-Dryad/dryad-config-example) and modifying to fit your settings.

 You'll also need the following components installed either on the same server or on separate servers for all the application features to work: